 Construction of the parliament building, designed by the architect Vinko Glanz, began in 1954 and was completed in 1959.
-It houses the National Assembly and the National Council.
+It hosted the first session of the People's Assembly of the People's Republic of Slovenia on 19 February 1959.
+The building houses the National Assembly and the National Council.
 The four-storey building has a floor space of 2,200 square metres.
 Construction of the building followed the principle of using local materials, including marble, stone and wood.
 The entire building is tiled with karstic marble from Kopriva, while the areas under the windows on the facade are filled with green granite from Oplotnica.